apache/james-project/src/adr/0043-avoid-elasticsearch-on-critical-reads.md

 Administrators would be offered a configuration option to turn this view on and off as needed.

-If enabled administrators would no longer need to ensure high availability and good performances for ElasticSearch.
+If enabled, given clients following well defined Email/query requests, administrators would no longer need to ensure high availability and good performances for ElasticSearch to ensure availability of basic usages (mailbox content listing).

-We thus expect a decrease in overall ElasticSearch load, allowing savings compared to actual deployments.
+Given these pre-requisites, we thus expect a decrease in overall ElasticSearch load, allowing savings compared to actual deployments.
 Furthermore, we expect better performances by resolving such queries against Cassandra.

 The expected added load to Cassandra is low, as the search is a simple Cassandra read.
 As we only store messageId, Cassandra dataset size will only grow of a few percents if enabled.